ilanschnell/bitarray/README.rst

 This module provides an object type which efficiently represents an array of booleans.
 Bitarrays are sequence types and behave very much like usual lists.
 Eight bits are represented by one byte in a contiguous block of memory.
-The user can select between two representations; little-endian and big-endian.
+The user can select between two representations: little-endian and big-endian.
 All of the functionality is implemented in C.
 Methods for accessing the machine representation are provided.
 This can be useful when bit level access to binary files is required,